vinicius-saraiva/drex-guide/docs/intro.md

 ---
-slug: /
+sidebar_position: 1
 ---

-# About DREXpedia
+# Welcome to The DREX Guide

-Welcome to DREXpedia, an open-source and collaborative wiki dedicated to the DREX (Digital Real Exchange) project.
-This platform is a community-driven initiative, curated by fintech enthusiasts and professionals in Brazil.
-While not an official source, DREXpedia serves as a valuable resource for understanding the development and implementation of DREX.
+Your comprehensive resource for understanding Brazil's Central Bank Digital Currency (CBDC).

 ## Topics Covered